The process of choosing ideas for projects, evaluating them, and implementing them within the school framework

-Step 6 - Approval of the School Principal
+Step 9 - Getting Approval for the Implementation

 - A microwave that is a TV - a great idea!
 Do the entrepreneur students know how to put it into practice?

 - An intercom that calls the guard - the guard should always be near the gate, and if he is not there, then he is either touring the yard, or in the washroom, and in these cases, there is no point in calling him.

 - A T-shirt for every size - a great idea!
 They should visit a designer/fashion designer for guidance regarding this idea.

 - A pencil that does homework -???

 - A safe knife to use - a great idea!
 The student entrepreneurs should brainstorm how to implement this idea.

 - A playroom - a lovely idea!
 But our experience shows that it is challenging to keep it ordered.
 They should think of a game place for smaller groups so that it is possible to keep an eye on all students involved.

 - A pencil that turns into a pen - a nice idea.
 Do student entrepreneurs know how to implement it?

 - Electric bag - there is room to clarify this idea; parents may help to implement it.

 - Buffet at the school - the school is not prepared to establish a buffet for students.

 - A kiosk at the school - a nice idea, but candy cannot be sold at school.
 The school PTA does not allow selling goods for money in the school.

 Following the feedback from the school management, we were left with the following ideas:

 Step 10 - Developing the Ideas